rvbug/game-of-life/README.md

 # Game of Life
-To implement game of life in rust

-# Game of Life (v 1.0)

 A terminal-based implementation of Conway's Game of Life written in Rust using the `ratatui` library for the terminal user interface and `crossterm` for terminal manipulation.